hugobarzano/apigena/README.md

 ![Tutorial 1](resources/img/tutorial1.png)

 Navigate to [http://localhost:3001/api/ui/](http://localhost:3001/api/ui/) or click on **Checkout API UI** link in the **/home** path view of the generated API to checkout User Interface.
-This UI allow to performs CRUD operations over the generated model.
+This UI allows to performs CRUD operations over the generated model.

 ![Tutorial 2](resources/img/tutorial2.png)